-Customizable open-source 3D printed articulating lamp.Designed by Igor's Lab, Ships from Brazil
+Customizable open-source 3D printed articulating lamp.Designed by Igor's Lab in Brazil

 Having good lighting at your desk or at a reading location is essential for your visual comfort and the health of your eyes.
 Although, it is not always possible to find a lamp of your liking, or that does not occupy much space on your desk, limiting your work area.
 That's why I designed this 3D printed articulating lamp, which can be configured according to your needs.
 You can use it to equip your lab, workshop, maker/hackerspace, etc. And doing that, you'll support my future creations and help me to share new designs to makers everywhere!